 What do I do about my 30 hours funding as I have been furloughed?

 Changes to the 30 hours offer have been applied to ensure that eligible parents are not disadvantage as a result of the outbreak.
 GOV.UK has the latest information.

 Why is it important for me to send my child to preschool?

 Childcare providers play a huge part in preparing your children for life.
 Establishing the foundations for learning and developing the skills needed to allow them to reach their full potential.
-Through play, children are supported to; develop their social skills, improve their knowledge of the world, explore their creativity, are provided with opportunities to learn through new experiences etc.
+Through play, children are supported to; develop their social skills, improve their knowledge of the world, explore their creativity, and are provided with opportunities to learn through new experiences.